Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Once the setup is downloaded, double-click on it to launch the installer and follow the on-screen instructions.

-If the issue lies in the current version and there was no update available, you can also uninstall the app and then reinstall an older version of iTunes.
+If the issue lies in the current version and no update is available, you can uninstall the app and reinstall an older version of iTunes.
 Though this should be the last resort.

 5. Use a dedicated third-party app